Things to See in Sarajevo Old Town: A Walker's Checklist

 Img 1245 Day Trip 5.0

-Medieval Bosnia Day Trip: Travnik, Jajce and Pliva Lakes
+Medieval Bosnia Day Trip: Travnik, Jajce & Pliva Lakes from Sarajevo

-Discover the medieval heart of Bosnia on a relaxed full-day road trip from Sarajevo to Travnik, Jajce, and the beautiful Pliva Lakes.
+Discover the medieval heart of Bosnia on a relaxed full-day road trip from Sarajevo, visiting Travnik, Jajce, and the beautiful Pliva Lakes, with free time to explore each stop at your own pace.

 €65